arburty/tmsetup-command/README.md

 The `-s` flag can be used in place of a 'name' and will use the basename of the directory

-`tmstart [-d] -s my/path/`
+`tmstart -s my/very/longNameForAPath/`

-Resulting in a session named 'path' starting in './my/path/'
+Resulting in a session named 'longNameForAPath' starting in './my/very/longNameForAPath/'

 ### `-h`, `--help` )